pjsinsures/pjsinsures/README.md

 ## 🚀 About This little project
-This is really a simple attempt to host my sitemapes on github.
-I know, everyone says it has to be on your site but.... others seem to be providing a service.
+This is really a simple attempt to host my sitemaps on github.
+I know, everyone says it has to be on your site but.... others seem to be providing a remote service (like PRO-sitemaps.com).
 So, let's see where this takes us.
 If you have a suggestion or alternative plan, feel free to let me know.